Thomas Gill (politician): Career

 During his term as Lieutenant Governor, Gill, considered outspoken and acerbic, developed differences with Burns, and was never shy about criticizing the incumbent, despite being part of his administration.
 In 1970, Gill challenged Burns in the Democratic primary.
 Gill ran as a reformer, campaigning against what he described as an entrenched, corrupt political machine.
 He narrowly lost, even though Burns significantly outspent him in a savvy campaign that included sophisticated use of expensive image-building television spots.
 Most in the state's large Japanese population remained loyal to Burns, who had spearheaded their rise to political power during the 1950s.
-Before Neil Abercrombie lost in 2014 this race stood as the closest anyone came to a primary defeat of an incumbent governor of Hawaii.
+Before Governor Neil Abercrombie lost in 2014 this race stood as the closest anyone came to a primary defeat of an incumbent governor of Hawaii.
 Gill ran in the primary for governor again in 1974, but lost again in the primary to George Ariyoshi, who had succeeded him as lieutenant governor.
 After failing both campaigns, he resumed his career as a lawyer.